shetaye/shetaye.me/content/weblog/thread-equivalence-checker-2.md

 execution of `a` and `b`.

 Finally, what if only one function accesses global memory?
-Even with reads and writes, a single function (e.g. `a`) is still guaranteed to execute sequentially with.
+Even with reads and writes, a single function (e.g. `a`) is still guaranteed to execute sequentially.

 With all that in mind, our definition for the end state of running our functions is the values of all memory locations written by at least one of the functions